How Things are Expected to Change After Pandemic

 How can we have the best guess of consumer behavior?

 These are only a few things, that are constantly wandering in my mind.
 Corona has killed the Cold calling.
 Making an effective cold call is tricky because of the variety of possible responses from your prospect.
 Many times, the recipient will simply hang up; in the worst-case scenario, you might even receive verbal abuse.
 And, yes we have experienced it.
-We don't hesitate to share my experience making such a silly mistake in times of crisis.
+We don't hesitate to share my experience of making such a silly mistake in times of crisis.
 We were not aware of the current situation of one of our old clients and we inadvertently sent him a Gift card; and we were sent a picture in response instead, in which a cylinder was attached to fix the oxygen level of that client.
 Also, that incident has changed our perspective towards the current marketing scenario & we started out to work out new strategies after some analysis.
 Even that incident led us to write a blog on this issue, as we don't want someone else to make the same mistakes we did.

 Analytics tools can give you an idea of how effectively your campaign run & what you can do to improve it in the future.
 But as mentioned earlier in a report by "publisher's paradox" your revenue may not be generated.
 So need to decide what should be the frequency of the ads you need to run during the crisis.
 You can't exhale the budget unnecessarily whether you are promoting your own brand or during advertising for a client if you are running an agency.

 You have to plan according to your business, product, target audience, niche & most importantly as per the consumer requirements.
-What we have noticed that most of the telecom companies are missing a big opportunity.
+What we have noticed is that most of the telecom companies are missing a big opportunity.
 We are well aware of the thing that we are not their advisors, but what we can suggest them they should think of providing special internet packs for students for online studies to keep them as loyal customers in the future.

 "Empathy is the art of understanding someone else’s circumstances".
-Our suggestion is very simple: Always think from the perspective of the user especially in difficult times.
+Our suggestion is very simple: Always think from the perspective of the user, especially in difficult times.
 You need to work on the consumer benefits instead of defining yours.
-If your product or services benefits the customer it benefits you automatically.
+If your product or service benefits the customer it benefits you automatically.
 If any user or customer senses or smells that your pitch is not effectively synchronizing with their emotions, you are on the verge of losing that customer.

 However, every crisis brings about a unique opportunity to rethink the path undertaken for the development of a human being, community, and society.
 The COVID-19 pandemic has a clear message for the Indian economy to adopt sustainable developmental models, which are based on self-reliance, inclusive frameworks, and are environment friendly.